 The latest treatment in Dermatology for hair loss and hair thinning is called PRP or known as plasma treatment (PRP stands for Platelet Rich Plasma) and is an innovating method for quality hair restoration.
 PRP is used in both males and females for the last few years in large centres abroad with great success.
 PRP initially was used for wound healing by vascular surgeons, in bone fractures by orthopaedic surgeons and lately used in Dermatology as a treatment for hair loss in the scalp and is also used for facial rejuvenation in aged skin.

 The mesotherapy with platelet rich plasma (PRP) is a treatment that uses the properties and benefits of the patient’s own blood instead of medications.
 Our own plasma contains growth factors which can promote hair growth by regenerating the hair bulb.
 Mesotherapy with PRP uses the properties of the growth factors of our own blood combined with enhancing factors making PRP an effective treatment for hair loss restoration and also as a maintenance treatment for hair transplanted patients.

-How does PRP works for hair loss and hair thinning?
+How does PRP work for hair loss and hair thinning?

 PRP targets hair regrowth by activating the hair bulb.
 This is achieved by activated platelets and growth factors that ‘feed’ the areas hairs has been lost and this activated cells are responsible for hair regrowth.
 Furthermore, PRP treatment reduces the aging process of the hair by improving the quality of the surrounding tissues, resulting to slowing the process of hair loss.